algjohnston/TOTools/README.md

-    Group events in the scheduler and add a way to change their start time ✅ This took about 3 hours Make schedule generation faster ✅ This was easy The select competitors page needs a seeding list and multiple selection ✅ This took a whole day
+    Group events in the scheduler and add a way to change their start time ✅ This took about 3 hours Make schedule generation faster ✅ This was easy The select competitors page needs a seeding list and multiple selection ✅ This took a whole day Design GUI (Text fonts/colors/sizes, Backgrounds, Button colors, etc.) to have it look nicer ✅ This was easier said than done; went through a handful of redesigns
+    Change splash screen and app icon ✅ This was also easy Add loading animation to splash screen; did not seem possible without adding its own screen (they seem static by design)

 Sprint 3 Changes: